 3D ART

-Grade Level: 10-12 No. Semesters: 2 Fee: \$10.00 Credit: 1- Fine Art
+Grade Level: 10-12 No. Semesters: 2

+Fee: \$10.00 Credit: 1- Fine Art

+Prerequisites: Art I

-This art course deals with art in its threedimensional form.
+This art course deals with art in its three dimensional form.
 A variety of mediums will be explored, which may include textiles, ceramics, plaster, wire sculpture....and more!
-Student will participate in a wide range of experiences using additive and subtractive sculptural techniques designed to build artistic and creative confidence.
+Students will participate in a wide range of experiences using additive and subtractive sculptural techniques designed to build artistic and creative confidence.
 An appreciation for art from various cultures will be developed.
 Projects are designed to teach thinking skills and to include useful art experiences such as color theory, so that no matter what vocation students pursue, the knowledge gained in this class will be of value to them.
 Emphasis will be on basic design elements, function, and craftsmanship using essential vocabulary and exploring art from various perspectives.
 Students will create both functional and sculptural works of art.
-ART I IS REQUIRED.
-This course is repeatable
+This course may be taken more than one time as an elective credit.